top of page

 Food allergies happen when a pet’s immune system reacts to a specific ingredient in their diet.

-Food allergies can cause chronic itching, GI issues, and repeated ear infections.
+Food allergies can cause chronic itching, gastrointestinal issues, and repeated ear infections.

 3. Flea Allergy Dermatitis (FAD)

-Just one flea bite can trigger an intense allergic reaction.
+Just one flea bite can trigger an intense allergic reaction in sensitive pets.

 4. Contact Allergies